GabbeHags/aoc/Rust/aoc2022/README.md

 ## Days

-Time is my best time with best solutions.
+Time is my best time with my best solutions.
-The time include both the parsing and solving of each part.
+The time include both the generation and solving of each part.

 See [Bench Times](bench-times) to see the benched time.